Nine Winter Trips for Adventurous Families in the Cariboo Chilcotin Coast

 Visit family-friendly ski resorts

 Little ones that have lots of energy can burn it off on the slopes of locally owned Mt.
 Timothy, which is located in the heart of the Cariboo range.
 The family-oriented ski hill offers affordable skiing, uncrowded slopes, and diverse terrain for all the family, served by a triple chair, T-Bar, and two magic carpet lifts for easy access.
 Kids can go tubing, ride a sled on the Gold Rush Trail, or try the bunny slopes for an easy introduction to winter sports.
 Troll Ski Resort near Wells is another family-friendly winter sports destination with a variety of terrain, including beginner slopes and a progressive terrain park for little ones who are new to the slopes.

 Be wowed by winter wildlife

 Fall in love with Likely, a small-town gem where you’re very likely to have a multitude of winter wildlife-watching opportunities.
 Look up to see owls, hawks, and eagles, or keep your eyes on the snow to track bigger beasts such as moose, mink, wolf, lynx, deer, and Mountain Caribou.
 Keep your camera ready in the hopes of spotting an elusive wolverine as you explore the area around Quesnel Lake, the deepest fjord lake in the world or during explorations along the many winter-friendly hiking trails throughout the region.

 Indulge in ice fishing

 Bond over learning a new skill with a family ice fishing expedition.
 Take a guided ice fishing trip with Lone Butte Fishing Adventures along BC’s fishing highway.
 Providing ice tents, heaters, gear and electronics, the team makes sure to keep the family warm and having fun while trying to catch dinner.
-If your adventurous little ones have too much energy for patient ice fishing, let them burn it off with a skate on a pond rink at a lakeside cabin such the one at Fawn Lake Resort.
+If your adventurous little ones have too much energy for patient ice fishing, let them burn it off with a skate on a pond rink at a lakeside cabin such the one at Fawn Lake Resort, open for winter starting mid-December.

 Hit the cross-country trails